 The members of Harper's community have consistently sought to identify and implement effective strategies that would strengthen the College in the accomplishment of its mission and vision.
-To this end, during the summer of 1999, Dr. Robert Breuder and President's Council undertook the challenge of identifying and defining its core values.
-It was thought that through the identification of these guiding principles, the administrators of this Council could more effectively work to affirm an environment characterized by positive organizational energy.
+During the summer of 1999, Dr. Robert Breuder and President's Council undertook the challenge of identifying and defining its core values.
+Through the identification of these guiding principles, the administrators of this Council could more effectively work to affirm an environment characterized by positive organizational energy.